About breath-holding spells

 - are frightened or upset

-- have had a minor accident and have gone into shock.
+- have had a minor accident and gone into shock.

-Scary as they are, breath-holding spells usually end within 30-60 seconds, when children catch their breath and start to cry or scream.
-In some cases, children will hold their breath until they lose consciousness.
+Breath-holding spells usually end within 30-60 seconds, when children stop holding their breath and start to cry or scream.
+In some cases, children hold their breath until they lose consciousness.
 When this happens, the body automatically kick-starts breathing again.

-Children as young as six months can have breath-holding spells, but breath-holding is most common in children aged 1-2 years.
-Most children stop doing it by the time they’re six.
+Children as young as 6 months can have breath-holding spells, but breath-holding is most common in children aged 1-2 years.
+Most children stop doing it by the time they’re 6 years old.

 Some cases of breath-holding are associated with iron deficiency anaemia.
-Your GP can do a simple blood test to determine whether this is a likely cause.
+Your GP can do a simple blood test to work out whether this is the cause in your child’s case.

 What to do during breath-holding spells

-Follow these tips to help children through breath-holding spells:
+Follow these tips to help your child through a breath-holding spell:

 - Stay calm.
 The spell is likely to pass within a minute.

-- Lay your child on his side and watch over until the spell ends.
+- Lay your child on their side and watch over them until the spell ends.

-- Do not put anything in the child’s mouth, not even your fingers to clear the airway.
-If the child starts having jerky movements, you can hold the child’s head, arms or legs to prevent injury or move away items that could hurt them.
+- Don’t put anything in your child’s mouth, not even your fingers to clear the airway.
+If your child starts having jerky movements, you can hold their head, arms or legs to prevent injury or move away items that could hurt them.

-- Don’t shake the baby or child.
+- Don’t shake your baby or child.
 This won’t stop the breath-holding and can cause injuries.

-- Reassure other children or adults present that it is a harmless spell and will pass soon.
+- If other children or adults are present, reassure them that it’s a harmless spell and will pass soon.

 - Sometimes children might fall and hurt themselves during the spell.
-If you think this has happened, it’s best to check with a doctor.
+If you think this has happened, it’s best to have a doctor check your child.

 When to see a doctor about breath-holding

-You should also consult a doctor if your child:
+You should consult a doctor about breath-holding if your child:

-- has shaking and stiffness lasting for much longer than a minute, and takes a while to recover.
-This might not be simple breath-holding.
+- has shaking and stiffness that lasts for longer than a minute and takes a while to recover from.

-You can’t prevent breath-holding, but you might be able to prevent the events leading up to it:
+You can’t prevent breath-holding, but you might be able to prevent the events leading up to breath-holding:

-- Give children plenty of warning if you need to make a change to a different activity or situation.
+- Give your child plenty of warning if you need to make a change to a different activity or situation.
 This means they won’t get too much of a fright when things change.

 Cyanotic breath-holding (or ‘blue spells’) is the most common type of breath-holding.
 Children who are affected: